nicholas-shaw/covid19/README.md

 As time went by, the data available through DHHS improved, so the need for my site subsided, but I've left it up.

 ## Where does the data come from?
 The Department of [Health and Human Services](https://www.dhhs.tas.gov.au/news/2020) was the source for the Tasmanian data initially.
-Along sith daily numbers that were being published to twitter atthe time (whichever came first, but cross verified).
+Along with daily numbers that were being published to twitter at the time (whichever came first, but cross verified).